I COMMERCIAL OVERVIEW OF THE SHIPPING INDUSTRY

 II GENERAL OVERVIEW OF THE LEGISLATIVE FRAMEWORK

 As noted above, the Marshall Islands flag fleet comprises principally ocean-going tonnage owned by parties not resident in the Marshall Islands.
-While it is valuable to know that Chapter 6 of the Maritime Act adopts the CLC Convention and that the Marshall Islands is a party to SOLAS and has ratified the Maritime Labour Convention 2006 (MLC), it is equally important to understand that much of Marshall Islands law has its roots in US law.
+While it is valuable to know that Chapter 6 of the Maritime Act adopts the International Convention on Civil Liability for Oil Pollution Damage 1969 (the CLC Convention) and that the Marshall Islands is a party to the International Convention for the Safety of Life at Sea 1974 (SOLAS) and has ratified the Maritime Labour Convention 2006 (MLC), it is equally important to understand that much of Marshall Islands law has its roots in US law.

 Indeed, much of the Maritime Act, at least as adopted in its original form in 1990, was based on similar legislation in the Republic of Liberia, which was in turn modelled on US law.
 In particular, Chapter 3 of the Maritime Act on ship mortgages can be traced back to the US Ship Mortgage Act, 1920 (subsequently amended and recodified).
 Moreover, Section 113 of the Maritime Act provides that insofar as it does not conflict with any other law of the Marshall Islands, the non-statutory general maritime law of the United States is adopted as the general maritime law of the Marshall Islands.
 This has the benefit of affording practitioners a deep body of American jurisprudence from which they can draw in analysing legal questions arising under Marshall Islands maritime law.

 III FORUM AND JURISDICTION